SeanKilleen/seankilleen.github.io/_posts/2022-01-22-announcing-the-net-oss-maintainer-support-survey.md

 So, that's what I'm setting out to change.
 I've compiled the first edition of the .NET OSS Maintainer Support Survey.

+## Who Should Submit a Response?

+Anyone who is a large contributor to or maintainer of an OSS project in .NET

 ## Who's running this survey?

 Just me as an individual.